cljfx/cljfx/README.md

 - are controlled props possible? (controls, also stage's `:showing`)
 - wrap-factory may use some memoizing and advancing
 - add tests for various lifecycles and re-calculations
-- how to handle dialogs, animations and other possibly missed things?
+- how to handle animations and other possibly missed things?
 - update to same desc should be identical (component-vec)
 - optional flatten in wrap-many for maps?
 - expand on props and composite lifecycle.
 What's known about them: